Around the world by bike

 (210km - 8days)

-10 July - Arriving in Surabaya
+10 July - Surabaya

 11 July – Surabaya

-12-13 July - Surabaya - Pasuruan - 67km
+12-13 July - Surabaya - Pasuruan – 67 km

 14 July Pasuruan – Probolinggo - 41 km

 I got up in the early hours of the morning, left Ernest in bed, and headed up the mountain to see the sunrise.
-Gosh, I have not seen so many tourists in a long while and wondered where they all came from.
-I had to stretch my neck to catch a glimpse of the sunrise with all those people at the view point!
-It still remained quite a spectacular site.
-Mount Bromo with its smoking cone and smelling strongly of rotten eggs, is situated in a vast caldera and surrounded by various other craters.
+I had not seen that amount of tourists in a long while and wondered where they all came from.
+I had to stretch my neck to catch a glimpse of the sunrise.
+Still, it remained a spectacular sight with great views of the dramatic surrounding landscape.

-16 July - Probolinggo – Situbondo - 102km
+16 July - Probolinggo – Situbondo – 102 km

 (351km - 13days)

-17 July - Situbondo – Gilimanuk - 90km
+17 July - Situbondo – Gilimanuk – 90 km

 18 July - Gilimanuk – Medewi Beach - 59 km

-19-21 July - Medewei Beach – Denpasar (Capital of Bali) - 74km
+19-21 July - Medewei Beach – Denpasar (Capital of Bali) – 74 km

 22-28 July - Denpasar – Kuta Beach & Uluwatu - 10km/29km/28km

 I was enthusiastically telling someone about our trip, but he apparently did not believe me.
 Definitely, time to move on.
 It was a leisurely bike ride to Uluwatu Beach, one of the most famous surfing spots in Bali if not in the world.
-There was no accommodation at the surfing point, but most accommodation places where scattered along the hilly roads in the vicinity.
-We only stayed one night and decided to go back to Kuta, while still waiting to hear from the Australian Embassy.
+There was no accommodation at the surfing point, and most rooms were scattered along the hilly roads in the vicinity.
+After one night it was back to Kuta, while still waiting to hear from the Australian Embassy.
 In Kuta, better accommodation was found at Sari Bali – a lovely place with a balcony and pool and it was a luxury life of eating pizzas and drinking beers.

-29 July - Kuta – Padang Bai - 61km
+29 July - Kuta – Padang Bai – 61 km

 (556km - 13days)